formulaslug/fs-2/README.md

 # FS-2

-This repo contains all the software for the fs-2 racecar running on mbed os 5 on the LPC1768 microcontroller.
+This repo contains all the software for the fs-2 racecar running on mbed os 6 on the Nucleo L432KC microcontroller.

 ## Projects